Fx-Laboratories/comptime/README.md

-# FXL-Metrology
+# FXL-Comptime

-The Function Labs metrology suite.
+The Function Labs compile-time logic suite.

 ## About
-The Function Labs metrology suite provides strong type safety for the use of units of measurement in source code.
+The Function Labs metrology suite provides utilities to perform operations on code entities at compile time.

 More to come.